yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/setup-org.md

 Tyk Cloud can currently be deployed across 2 AWS regions in the USA plus UK, Germany and Singapore.
 If you have any concerns about Brexit impacting the way you store data you should read [AWS's regularly updated Brexit statement](https://aws.amazon.com/compliance/gdpr-center/brexit/).
 {{< /note >}}

+## Demo or Manual Setup?

+You can now select how to configure your deployment.

+### Demo Setup

+Our demo setup will quickly configure your first deployment setup automatically, creating your first team, control plane and edge gateway.

+### Manual Setup

+This setup option gives you full control on creating the following:

+* Teams
+* Environments
+* Configuration and deployment of Control Planes and Edge Gateways

-Next you'll get started by setting up your first team.
+For a manual setup you'll get started by [setting up your first team]({{< ref "/content/tyk-cloud/getting-started-tyk-cloud/setup-team.md" >}}).